 Overview of Investment Banking in New York City

-Investment Banking is a part of broad banking and finance related activities which related to the creation of wealth for institutions, individuals, government or corporates.
+Investment Banking is a part of broad banking and finance-related activities related to the creation of wealth for institutions, individuals, government or corporates.
 An investment bank offers a lot of services to its clients.
-They employee professionals from top universities with an attitude to succeed.
+They employ professionals from top universities with an attitude to succeed.
 Investment banking functions in New York can be classified as below:

 - Private Placement of Securities: Investment banks help Companies to raise capital by privately issuing securities to an individual/ institution or a group of individuals/institutions.
 Such privately placed securities do not require too many disclosures as compared to the public offering and often give higher returns to the investors.

 - Mergers and Acquisitions (M&As): M&As is a major activity of most of the investment banks where they would help the Companies to work out a deal at a fair price.
 The investment Bankers will lead the M&A and find, facilitate, finance, negotiate the deal.

 - Structured Finance/Securitization: Investment Banks help in the securitization process for various asset-backed securities like MBS, CDO, CDS, etc. They help in finding investors for securitized products.

 - Risk Management: The investment banks help enterprises with risk management and provide service to hedge positions in interest rate swaps, Fx, options, futures, commodities, etc.